 After reading this guide you will understand the opportunities presented by Germany and how to take make the most of them, as well as have a general understanding of Germany’s place in the global balance of powers and why this affects businesses.

-2 Growing your business in Germany
+2 Expanding business to Germany

-Germany’s central position in the EU makes it an ideal location for logistics hubs and distribution centers in Europe.
+Germany’s central position in the EU makes it an ideal location for logistics hubs and distribution centres in Europe.
 Serving over 82 million German citizens, 150 million consumers in nine neighboring countries and nearly 500 million EU residents, Germany is the direct link to Western and Eastern European markets.1

 Germany’s infrastructure is highly developed: the density of the country’s highway network is twice the EU average and significant investments mean that conditions are continuously being improved.
-Germany plans to spend €264 billion on roads, brides, railways and waterways by 2030, making it a good investment for use as a European hub and to tap into the local market.2
+Germany plans to spend €264 billion on roads, bridges, railways and waterways by 2030, making it a good investment for use as a European hub and to tap into the local market.2

 Germany is top of the World Bank’s Logistics Performance Index for 2016, which ranks 160 countries in terms of logistic efficiency